jergason/intimidate/README.md

 ### `Intimidate(opts)`

-Constructor function that takes the following opts:
+The constructor takes any opts that can be passed to [knox's](https://github.com/LearnBoost/knox) `createClient` function.
+Here are some important ones.

 * `key` - S3 api key.
 Required.
 * `secret` - S3 api secret.
 Required.
 * `bucket` - S3 bucket to upload to.
 Required.
 * `region` - S3 region to upload to.
-Defautls to `'us-west-2'`
+Defaults to `'us-west-2'`
 * `maxRetries` - the number of times to retry before failing.
 Defaults to 3.
 * `backoffInterval` a multiplier used to calculate exponential backoff.
 Larger numbers result in much larger backoff times after each failure.
 Defaults to 51.